Obstetrics & Gynecology (OBGY)

 OBGY 4001.
 Obstetrical Externship.
 4 Credit Hours.

-This selective offers training and experience in the care of complicated and normal pregnancies and exposure to advanced obstetric techniques.
-It is designed primarily as a preparatory subinternship for students anticipating residency in Obstetrics and Gynecology.
-The student will have the opportunity to be an integral member of the obstetric service and function at the junior intern level under the supervision of the Obstetric Faculty and Chief Resident.
-Opportunity for direct participation in labor and delivery, outpatient clinics (high risk and routine), operative obstetrics, and obstetric sonography is provided.
-The student is required to attend patient-care conferences and didactic teaching rounds directed by the Obstetric Faculty, and will be required to give one seminar presentation.
-Additional prerequisite for non-HSC students is rank in the upper half of one's medical school class.
+This 4 week selective offers training and experience in the care of complicated and normal pregnancies and exposure to advanced obstetric techniques.
+It is designed primarily as a preparatory sub-internship for students anticipating residency in obstetrics and gynecology, and is primarily an inpatient course.
+The student will have the opportunity to be an integral member of the obstetric service and function at the junior intern level under the supervision of the obstetric faculty and residents.
+Opportunity for direct participation in labor and delivery, outpatient clinics (maternal-fetal medicine, diabetes, high-risk OB), operative obstetrics, and obstetric sonography is provided.
+The student is required to attend patient care conferences, didactic sessions, teaching rounds, and obstetric quality improvement conferences.
+The student will be required to give one formal seminar presentation on an obstetric clinical topic, and will participate in call on labor and delivery.

 OBGY 4008.
 Reproductive Health & Gynecological Surgery.
 4 Credit Hours.

-This selective gives broad experience in gynecologic surgery and primary women's healthcare.
-It offers a direct, hands-on opportunity to develop surgical and microsurgical skills.
-The student is required to be an active member of the gynecology service at the subintern level under the supervision of the Faculty Preceptor and the Chief Resident.
-Responsibilities will include participation in: 1) inpatient gynecologic, oncologic, and urologic surgeries and medical therapies; 2) outpatient procedures such as diagnostic laparoscopy, tubal sterilization, vaginal sonography, and hysteroscopy; 3) clinic-based care including annual gynecologic and breast examination, cancer screening, contraception, and treatment of sexually transmitted diseases; 4) treatment of acute gynecologic emergencies; and 5) rounds, patient care conferences, and didactic lectures.
-Additionally, the student will be given 16 hours of instruction in microsurgery using an animal model.
+This selective is a primarily inpatient, surgically based sub-internship experience designed primarily for students planning to enter obstetrics and gynecology.
+The student will gain a broad experience in gynecologic care, perioperative care, and surgery.
+The student is required to be an active member of the gynecology service at the subintern level under the supervision of the faculty preceptor and the residents.
+Responsibilities will include participation in: 1) inpatient gynecologic surgeries and therapies; 2) outpatient procedures such as diagnostic laparoscopy, tubal sterilization, vaginal sonography, and hysteroscopy; 3) clinic-based care including annual gynecologic and breast examination, cancer screening, contraception, treatment of sexually transmitted diseases, common gynecologic problems, and preoperative planning; 4) treatment of acute gynecologic emergencies; and 5) patient care rounds, patient care conferences, and didactic lectures.
+The student will be required to deliver one formal presentation and will also participate in gynecologic emergency room call.

 OBGY 4009.
 Endo-Infertility Elective.
 4 Credit Hours.